idatoivanen/named-entity-recognition/README.md

 # Named entity recognition on a Finnish dataset

-For running a BERT based model for a named entity recognition task.
+For running a BERT based model for a named entity recognition (NER) task.
 This repository contains the following notebooks:
 - data_preprocessing
 - named_entity_recognition